sddhnt4693/Lucidity-Assignment/README.md

 **NOTE**
-Testing for this was done manually and the method is mentioned in the doc sample test case :
+Testing for this was done manually and the method is mentioned in the doc This was because of the lack of testing framework resources in c++ and my pc not being able to download google test packages. sample test case :
 ```
 dp 12.1 70.1